What is 988?

 211 is a non-emergency number for finding community resources, such as food banks and shelters.
 911 is currently used for all emergencies, including mental health emergencies.
 Mental health crisis calls may result in potentially dangerous and traumatizing outcomes when police are called, especially in historically marginalized communities.
 Despite their best efforts, 911 dispatchers usually have not received specific training on how to handle mental health and suicide related calls.
 Although law enforcement response is often not necessary or appropriate for mental health crisis situations, police are typically the first responders activated by 911 calls.

-988 will be a mental health crisis number, and calls will be handled by National Suicide Prevention Lifeline counselors.
-These counselors are highly trained to assist people in emotional distress or suicidal crisis.
+988 is a mental health crisis number and calls are handled by trained counselors to assist people in emotional distress or suicidal crisis.
 In fact, based on data provided by Lifeline call centers, approximately 98% of answered Lifeline calls do not require an emergency response.
 Of the 2% of the calls that do require emergency response, over 60% of those calls are ones where the caller agrees that emergency services are needed and collaborates with the Lifeline counselor to receive those services.

 When should you call 988?